 UNL programs, schools and departments ask that representatives NOT contact them directly to try to arrange appointments with faculty members, advisors or administrators.
 Only if there are compelling reasons to do so will Education Abroad attempt to arrange private appointments for representatives.
 The Education Abroad Office works very closely with these individuals and can offer an assessment of the potential level of interest and feasibility of such opportunities.

 Education Abroad can authorize a reservation for a table space in the Nebraska Union (student union building).
 An Education Abroad staff member is required by the Nebraska Union to be present during tabling.
 Table space is open weekdays from 10 a.m. to 2 p.m. for a flat fee of $50.
 Space is subject to availability.
+Notice: The staff of the Education Abroad Office regrets that it may not be able to accommodate all requests for table reservations or meetings.

 Representatives will be asked to meet with a member of the staff of Education Abroad prior to interaction with UNL students on campus.
 At this time we will review relevant institutional procedures and policies (credit transfer, portability of financial aid, etc.) that are important to understand.
 Returning representatives should meet briefly with a member of the staff so that any updates can be exchanged.